Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The mousewheel will be used to smoothly transition from narrow and wide fire modes:

 When the gun's muzzle is set all the way to either the Narrow or Wide firemode, it should click into place and give the player some ability related to the current mode:
-I.E (When the gun is set to full narrow, Holding LeftClick charges a more powerful blast, etc.) (This actually may complicate things too much for the player.
+I.E (When the gun is set to full narrow, the slice shot extends out further, etc.) (This actually may complicate things too much for the player.
 Will have to prototype/playtest)

 - Narrow:
-	- Low FireRate (Short charge/windup before shots)
+	- Low FireRate (Short charge/windup between shots)
 	- High Damage
 	- Perfect Accuracy
 	- Very fast projectile speed